ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 24. Write a function to determine the maximum of a stack
  - Stack_Max.cs

+25. Convert a binary string to an integer without using the Convert.ToInt32 class
+ - Binary_To_Decimal.cs

 Please let me know if you find any errors or if you know of more efficient solutions.